mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Server.md

 PATCH /v1/servers/:name
 ```

-The _:name_ in the URI must map to a server name with all whitespace replaced
-with hyphens and the request body must be a valid JSON document representing the
+The request body must be a valid JSON document representing the modified
-modified server.
-If the server in question is not found, a 404 Not Found
-response is returned.
+server.

 ### Modifiable Fields